sez11a/liferay-docs/develop/new-articles/osgi-portlets-by-example.markdown

 This is an overly simple portlet.
-However from the point of view of the portlet, there are no differences with respect to how portlets operate in Liferay via OSGi and so the level of complexity of the portlet is irrelevant for this document.
-We're going to focus on the service aspects only.
+However from the point of view of the portlet, there are no differences with respect to how portlets operate in Liferay via OSGi and how to operate without OSGi.
+The level of complexity of the portlet is irrelevant for this example.
+We're going to focus only on the service aspects of the portlet.

 ### DS Annotations